What music genre is Marilyn Manson?

 Q: Is Marilyn Manson a metal artist?

-A: While Marilyn Manson incorporates elements of metal into his music, his sound cannot be solely classified as metal.
-His music draws from a wide range of genres, including industrial, alternative rock, and glam rock.
+A: While Marilyn Manson incorporates elements of metal into his music, he cannot be solely classified as a metal artist.
+His music encompasses a wide range of genres, making it difficult to confine him to a single category.

 Conclusion